The Pyramids (band): Career

 The group was approached by John Hodge who offered to manage and record them.
 He took them to Garrison Studios in Long Beach and they cut two sides.
 The single "Pyramid's Stomp" only sold a handful of copies due to the lack of promotion and airplay.
 After that they played the record hops and school dances.
 They recorded a single with "Here Comes Marsha" as the A side and the "Penetration" as the B side.
 It was originally called "Eyeballs", it was based on "Pipeline" by The Chantays.

 It's possible that the interest in "Penetration" started due to a Riverside DJ not playing the Will Glover composed A side "Here Comes Marsha" but instead playing the flip side "Penetration".
-With this single, their manager Hodge managed to secure local airplay.
+With this single, released in October 1963, their manager Hodge managed to secure local airplay.
 He also got national distribution with the London Records label.

 By February 22, 1964, their Original Penetration album was released on Best BR 16501 with Billboard mentioning "Penetration" as receiving singles attention, and "Louie Louie", "Out of Limits" and "Road Runnah" as other danceable tunes.

-By March 7, the album was in the Breakout albums New Action LPs section which showed the non-charting albums which were getting major attention by dealers in major markets.
-By March 28, it was in the Billboard TOP LP's chart at #121, having moved up 9 notches from the previous week's position of 130.
+By March 7th, the album was in the Breakout albums New Action LPs section which showed the non-charting albums which were getting major attention by dealers in major markets.
+Two weeks later it was in the Billboard TOP LP's chart at #121, having moved up 9 notches from the previous week's position of 130.
 By April 4, it was at #119.
 On the 11th of April it was at its fifth week in the chart and had moved down to #120.

-The "Penetration" single spent a total of ten weeks in the charts, peaking at #18 on the week of April 4, 1964.
-There was also some small success with the B side."Here Comes Marsha" was a regional hit in Texas thanks to deejays playing that side.
+Meanwhile, the "Penetration" single spent a total of ten weeks in the charts, peaking at #18 on the Billboard "Hot 100" chart for March 14, 1964.
+There was also some success with the now B-side, "Here Comes Marsha," written and sung by Will, as a regional hit in Texas thanks to deejays who also played that side of the single.

 In July 1964, the group appeared in the American International Pictures' film Bikini Beach which starred Frankie Avalon and Annette Funicello.

 For the film they performed two songs - “Record Run” and the instrumental "Bikini Drag", both written by Gary Usher and Roger Christian.
+They are also shown performing back-up on two other songs (both written by Guy Hemric and Jerry Styner): "How About That?" by Frankie Avalon and "Happy Feelin’ (Dance and Shout)" by Little Stevie Wonder.
+At one stage in the movie, The Pyramids are involved in a fun stunt.
+They come on stage wearing Beatles wigs and were playing the song "Record Run".
+With the aid of a fishing line above, they then have them pulled off to reveal their shaved heads.